DangJiYi/DELL-7050-MFF-Hackintosh/README.md

 UEFI--APFS--MinVersion--无限制 or Catalina

 (  MinDate   -1                  MinVersion    -1

+   or

    MinDate    20200306     MinVersion    1412101001000000   )